Best presentation by an early career scholar at the ISSDP conference

 Early Careers Researcher winners

 Each year the ISSDP Board provides an award to the best early career researcher presentation at the annual scientific conference.
+(Awards did not run during COVID-19).
 The past winners are:

 2019: Jack Spicer, University of the West of England, Bristol, for his paper ‘Between gang talk and prohibition: scapegoating and the transfer of responsibility for County Lines‘.